-Whilst the Covid response remains the Council's key focus, other risks continue to have the potential to significantly impact operations either singularly or linked to ongoing events.
-The Council's established and comprehensive risk management process, constituted by the Corporate Risk Register and supported by Operational Risk Registers, remains of paramount importance.
-Each of these risk registers is usually subject to regular scrutiny and updated to reflect evolving risk exposures within the Council, although this has been impacted in the short term by the Covid pandemic.
+Whilst the COVID-19 response remains the Council's key focus other risks continue to have the potential to significantly impact operations either singularly or linked to ongoing events.
+The Council's established and comprehensive risk management process, constituted by the Corporate Risk Register and supported by Operational Risk Registers remains of paramount importance.
+Each of these risk registers has been subject to regular scrutiny and updated to reflect evolving risk exposures within the Council.